Moonriderx/2DPuzzlePlatformer/README.md

 ## Features

-Here is a brief showcase of what the game will contains: (**more will be added during the progress**)
+Here is a brief showcase of what the game will contain: (**more will be added during the progress**)

 **Character:**